OpenDSA/OpenDSA-DevStack/README.md

 ## NEW Full Instructions:

 1. Install [Docker](https://docs.docker.com/get-docker/).
 It is the only requirement, and it runs on just about every platform.
+[Docker Troubleshooting](https://github.com/OpenDSA/OpenDSA-DevStack/edit/documentationUpdates/README.md#docker-issues)
 2. Clone this repostory.
 Download could work too.
-(Look at the checkpoints below to make sure the download is successful)
 3. Run the setup for your projects: `docker-compose run setup make <<service>>`
    - The service name will match the `up` Docker command, listed in the projects table below.
 4. Spin up your service: `docker-compose up <<service>>`